rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Subsequent descriptions of the Erzya language demonstrate higher proficiency of the writers in the language.
 F. J. Wiedemann published a second grammar of the Erzya language in 1865, where he was able to extrapolate upon the findings of Gabelentz
-(1839), the Moksha grammar of Ornatov (1838) and Ahlquist (1861), as well as to utilize native-language informants living in Estonia.
+(1839), the Moksha grammar of Ornatovʺ (1838) and Ahlquist (1861), as well as to utilize native-language informants living in Estonia.
 This Erzya grammar and short vocabulary (approx. 3,650 Erzya headwords and 6300 German) along with that of Ahlqvist's Moksha grammar were then the basis of a grammar of the Mordvin languages by Budenz
 (1869).
 In 1903 came the study of Mordvin phonetics by Paasonen, a second edition to his dissertation of 1983, followed by a chrestomathy (1909).
-The following year saw the appearance of a very extensive collection of folklore with a grammar section dedicated to a small dialect area by Šaxmatov (1910).
+The following year saw the appearance of a very extensive collection of folklore with a grammar section dedicated to a small dialect area by Šaxmatovʺ (1910).
 The first grammar written by a native speaker was completed for print in 1928 by M. E. Evsevʹev.
 After the death of Evsevʹev in 1931, work in grammar has continued to this very day.
 Important native authors include: A. P. Râbov; M. N. Kolâdënkov; A. P. Feoktistov; D. V. Cygankin; G. I. Ermushkin; N. S. Alyamkin; L. P. Vodyasova, N. Aasmäe